2011 New England Patriots season

 The 2011 season was the New England Patriots' 42nd in the National Football League (NFL) and their 52nd overall.
 The Patriots finished the regular season at 13–3, and represented the AFC in Super Bowl XLVI.
 It was the seventh Super Bowl trip in franchise history, and the fifth for head coach Bill Belichick and quarterback Tom Brady.

 The Patriots dedicated their 2011 season to the memory of Myra Kraft, the wife of owner Robert Kraft, who died on July 20, 2011, after a long fight against cancer.
 At both home and away games, the Patriots wore patches bearing Kraft's initials, MHK, on their uniforms.
 The Patriots elected to wear their Super Bowl patches on the right side of their uniforms, so that they could keep the MHK patch on the left as it had been all season.
 The Patriots were the only 2011 division winner that won their division the previous season.

 The Patriots lost in the Super Bowl to the New York Giants by a score of 21–17.
-With the loss, along with losses in 1985, 1996, and 2007, the Patriots tied with the Denver Broncos, Buffalo Bills and Minnesota Vikings for most Super Bowl losses at four (although the Broncos would lose their fifth against the Seattle Seahawks two years later, and the Patriots would lose their fifth six years later).
+With the loss, along with losses in 1985, 1996, and 2007, the Patriots tied with the Denver Broncos, Buffalo Bills and Minnesota Vikings for most Super Bowl losses at four.
+The Broncos would lose their fifth Super Bowl against the Seattle Seahawks two years later; whereas the Patriots would lose their fifth six years later and their record-breaking sixth 14 years later.